natelandau/shell-scripting-templates/docs/coding-standards.md

 * Use `declare` instead of `local`.
 * Use `declare -r` instead of `readonly`.
 * Use `declare -g` when creating a global variable.
 Don't create global variables.
-* Declare and assign literals on same line.
+* Declare and assign on the same line.
   `declare -r foo="$1"`
-* Declare and assign literals on separate lines when using command substitution.
+* Declare and assign on separate lines when using command substitution.
 Don't do this:
   `declare foo=$(whoami)`